Major Tax Changes Coming in 2025

 Trust Reporting Requirements

-There are new reporting requirements for trusts requiring most trusts to file a T3 return, regardless of income or activity levels (with some exceptions; see below).
-The new reporting requirements were first proposed in the 2018 Federal Budget, and the implementation has been delayed to apply to trusts with taxation years that end on or after December 31, 2023.
-They will be required to disclose information about the settlor, trustees, and beneficiaries (including contingent beneficiaries), such as their name, address, date of birth, jurisdiction of residence, and taxpayer identification number (e.g., SIN).
+Last year, new reporting requirements were introduced for trusts requiring most trusts with taxation years that end on or after December 31, 2023 to file a T3 return, regardless of income or activity levels with some exceptions.
+They were required to disclose information about the settlor, trustees, beneficiaries (including contingent beneficiaries) and protectors, such as their name, address, date of birth, jurisdiction of residence, and taxpayer identification number (e.g., SIN).

 Certain trusts are excluded from these new rules, including: